univention/kelvin-rest-api-client/docs/usage-role.rst

 Role class
 ----------

-The :py:class:`ucsschool.kelvin.client.Role` class has the following attributes and methods:
+The :py:class:`ucsschool.kelvin.client.Role` class has the following public attributes and methods:

 .. code-block:: python